 We’ve been making these Christmas cookies for years and they are the most festive, fun, and flavorful cookies for the holidays!
-We’re sharing all our Christmas cookie recipes and answering popular questions like, which Christmas cookies are the most popular?
-Everything you need to know for making batches of cookies that last all holiday season!
+We’re sharing all of the best Christmas cookie recipes and answering popular questions like, which Christmas cookies are the most popular?
+Recipes for all different kinds of cookies and everything you need to know for making batches of cookies that last all holiday season!

-The holiday season wouldn’t be complete without crumbly, sweet, and delicious Christmas cookies.
+Without crumbly, sweet, and delicious Christmas cookies, the holiday season wouldn’t be complete.
+When Christmas cookie season is upon us, we’re ready for a cozy night of baking!
 You might have perfected the exquisite ritual of baking them and frosting them, but have you ever thought about their backstory?

 Find out everything you need to know about Christmas cookies so you can indulge your family in expertly-prepared, delicious biscuits that stay fresh.
 You’ll have a story or two to tell around the dinner table as well!

 Check out all of our cookie recipes too!

 Traditional Christmas cookies are one of our nation’s favorite sweet treats to indulge in when celebrating the holiday season.
 They’re usually simple sugar cookies — sometimes spiced or laced with nuts and fruit — that you cut into festive shapes, decorate, and share among loved ones.

 These tasty treats are also left out for Santa Claus on Christmas Eve.
 Every year, children marvel to see the glass empty, and the plate cleared in the morning, leaving crumbs and lots of presents.

 Festive cookies go back further than you might expect, all the way back to Europe in the middle ages.
 Explorers were importing molasses, exotic spices, and never-before-seen ingredients from the east for the first time.